 “The Returned.
 Do you really think that they’re divine?
 That they can see the future?”

-“I. . .don’t think I’m the right one to ask about these things, Vessel,” he said.
-“Let me fetch one of the priests for you.
+“I. . .don’t think I’m the right one to ask about these things, Vessel.
+Let me fetch one of the priests for you.
 He can answer your questions.
 Just give me a--”

 “No,” Siri said, causing him to pause.
 “I don’t want a priest’s opinion--I want the opinion of a regular person, like you.
 A typical follower.”

-Bluefingers paused.
-“All apologize, Vessel, but I’m not a follower of the Returned.”
+Bluefingers frowned.
+“All apologies, Vessel, but I’m not a follower of the Returned.”

-Siri frowned cocking her head.
-“But. . .you work in the palace.”
+Siri cocked her head.
+“But you work in the palace.”

 “And you live there, Vessel.
 Yet neither of us worship the Iridescent Tones.
 You are from Idris.
 I am from Pahn Kahl.”

-“That’s the same as Hallandren,” Siri said.
+“That’s the same as Hallandren.”

 Bluefingers raised an eyebrow, pursing his lips.
 “Actually, Vessel, it’s quite different.”